Phytophthora root rot

 Main symptoms Wilting, yellow or sparse foliage and branch dieback

 What is Phytophthora root rot?

 Phytophthora species are microscopic, fungus-like organisms.
 The species causing root and stem base decay of plants are found within the soil, where they may survive for many years in the absence of a host plant.
-Phytophthora root rot is primarily a disease of heavy or waterlogged soils, and the symptoms can be very difficult to separate from those arising due to waterlogging itself.
+Phytophthora root rot is primarily a disease of heavy or

 A few Phytophthora species act primarily as foliar pathogens, spread by air-borne spores.
 Foliar diseases caused by Phytophthora are not discussed in this profile.
 Late blight (Phytophthora infestans) on either potatoes (on which it is known commonly as potato blight) or tomatoes (tomato blight) is the disease of this type most likely to be encountered by gardeners.

 Above-ground symptoms often do not develop until the root decay is well advanced.
 They are not specific to Phytophthora root rot, and merely indicate that the plant is having trouble taking up water and nutrients through a poorly-functioning root system.
 Other factors causing root problems, such as waterlogging, drought or other root diseases (e.g. honey fungus) will cause similar foliar symptoms.

 Symptoms include wilting, yellow or sparse foliage and branch dieback.
 In many cases the symptoms get progressively worse until the plant dies.
 A common symptom in conifers is a gradual fading in the colour of the foliage, from a vibrant to a dull green, through to greyish and finally brown.